webappsforengineers/wa4e-v2/reports/report_phase2.md

 ### Project Goals:
 Following the work from phase one which was broadly about modernization and standardisation phase two had the following
 goals:
-1. Review the codebase to find the most effective development pathway to increasing
+1. Review the codebase to find the most effective development pathway to increasing the TRL.
 2. Add input validation to the website to prevent users from submitting erroneous values.
 3. Add a batch testing framework to ensure consistent results during subsequent updates.
 4. Develop a process of automation to run the testing.